 Properly implemented, the modern data stack delivers continuous data integration and organization-wide data accessibility, with a minimum of manual intervention and bespoke code.

 Automated data integration and a modern data stack offer many benefits, from lowering engineering costs and enriching data to reducing time to insight and increasing adaptability to changing market conditions.
-The following case study illustrates how a modern data stack helped one company save hundreds of thousands of dollars through cloud migration.
+The following case study illustrates how automated data integration helped one company save hundreds of thousands of dollars through cloud migration.

-As an industry leader in building accessory products, Oldcastle Infrastructure fittingly took a “do it yourself” approach when it decided to migrate nearly 40 years’ worth of data to the cloud.
-The company started a warehousing project focused on gathering sales data from an on-premise ERP database and NetSuite so it could have a single view of transactional, manufacturing and production data across both ERPs.
+As an industry leader in building accessory products, Oldcastle Infrastructure fittingly took a “do it yourself” approach when it decided to migrate nearly 40 years worth of data to the cloud.
+The company started a warehousing project focused on gathering sales data from an on-premise ERP database and NetSuite, so it could have a single view of transactional, manufacturing and production data across both ERPs.
 Eight months into the project, Oldcastle realized it needed a new approach.
-The challenging piece to the pipeline puzzle was the NetSuite connector.

-NetSuite is constantly changing its API, making conventional pipeline strategies difficult to maintain.
-I thought I would have to pay someone a lot of money to monitor what happens in the background, but Fivetran keeps up with the API, grabs all of the data, and automatically centralizes it into Snowflake.
-The first project never even attempted to grab the data.
-They just didn’t think it was possible.
-With Fivetran, I replicated all of our data in 10 business daya — every table and every field — from both our on-prem and cloud ERPs, which saved us about $360,000 in initial setup and maintenance of our SQL Server and NetSuite connectors.
+With Fivetran, I replicated all of our data in 10 business days — every table and every field — from both our on-prem and cloud ERPs, which saved us about $360,000 in initial setup and maintenance of our SQL Server and NetSuite connectors.

+Implementing a modern data stack is the best way to establish a successful analytics program.
 You can set up and start testing a modern data stack in less than an hour, because many of the key tools are compatible with one another and offer rapid setup and free trials.
 Before you do, however, think through your organization’s needs and evaluate the offerings for each technology: data integration tool, cloud data warehouse and business intelligence platform.
-In our blog post “Cloud-Based Data Analytics in Three Steps,” we walk you through this process, showing you how to select and test the tools that comprise a modern data stack.